-In addition to the free walk-in tours, we offer private tours for groups.
-These guided tours go deeper into the history of the building, but also offer the opportunity to learn more about astronomy in general.
+In addition to the walk-in tours at the visitor center, we also offer private tours for groups.
+These tours delve deeper into the history of the building, but also offer the opportunity to learn more about astronomy in general.

 A unique experience for young and old alike